lerina/walk-the-dog/walk-the-dog/README.md

 The `KnockOut` event will cause a transition into the `Falling` state, which will then transition into the `KnockedOut` state when the `Falling` animation has completed.

-What are we waiting for?
-Let's knock out RHB!

 #### A KnockOut event